 We’ve had a mild winter in NYC, but that doesn’t mean that I don’t wish for warm weather to arrive.
 The forecast for the next two days is very reminiscent of the change of seasons, and that has me in a daydreaming, resort-wear mood.
+Salvatore Ferragamo performed spring cleaning on their website and cleared out a space specifically to showcase their Spring/Summer 2012 collection.

 At the risk of employing a cliche, I think black might be the new black.
 The inky color beloved by fashion people and regular folks alike (especially in New York) has been oddly omnipresent in Fall 2012 collections; because it doesn’t photograph well and more vivid colors are preferred for magazine editorials, black often finds itself relegated to a designer’s non-runway line.
 But in Salvatore Ferragamo Fall 2012, among many other shows (Gucci, Versace, Dolce & Gabbana), black takes a starring role.